open-mmlab/mmstyles/README.md

-# dhstyle
+# mmstyles

-Latex style file to facilitate writing of technical papers
+Latex styles for paper writing in Multimedia Lab.